Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

-In this section we present several examples of nonvariational models where resting parity-asymmetric states are found.
-Our models are selected as representative examples of different classes of models, focusing on models with conserved, nonconserved and mixed dynamics.
-Our first two examples, an active PFC model and an active two-field Cahn-Hilliard model with nonreciprocal interactions, exhibit conserved dynamics for the density fields (and mixed dynamics for the polarization field in the PFC case).
-As our next example we consider a system that models the active interaction between a large-scale (i.e., long-wave) and small-scale (i.e.,finite wave-length) instability represented by nonreciprocally coupled Cahn-Hilliard and Swift-Hohenberg equations.
-The behavior of these two-variable models is then compared to a three-variable PFC system, consisting of two coupled conserved density fields, one of which couples to a polarization field that renders the model active.
-Such models are common in the description of pattern formation in physico-chemical and biophysical nonequilibrium systems.
-All of the selected models feature a linear nonvariational coupling between different order parameter fields and exhibit a thermodynamically well-understood dead limit if this coupling is turned off.
-We conclude this section by comparing this behavior to that of a standard reaction-diffusion model with nonconserved dynamics, the FitzHugh--Nagumo model.
+In this section we present several examples of nonvariational models where in contrast to expectations (Sec.~\ref{sec:generic}) resting parity-asymmetric states are found.
+We have selected representatives of different classes of models, focusing on models with conserved, nonconserved and mixed dynamics.
+Our first two examples, an active PFC model in Sec.~\ref{sec:aPFCModel} and an active two-field Cahn-Hilliard model with nonreciprocal interactions in Sec.~\ref{sec:cCH}, exhibit conserved dynamics for the density fields (and mixed dynamics for the polarization field in the PFC case).
+Next, in Sec.~\ref{sec:CH+SH} we consider a model for the interaction between a large-scale (i.e., long-wave) and small-scale (i.e., finite wavelength) instability represented by nonreciprocally coupled Cahn-Hilliard and Swift-Hohenberg equations.
+The behavior of the two-variable models in Secs.~\ref{sec:aPFCModel}--\ref{sec:CH+SH} is then compared in Sec.~\ref{sec:a+pPFC} to a three-variable PFC system consisting of two coupled conserved density fields, one of which represents active particles and therefore couples to a polarization field (rendering the model active).
+All these models commonly arise in the description of pattern formation in physico-chemical and biophysical nonequilibrium systems.
+We conclude the presentation of individual models in Sec.~\ref{sec:rd-system} by showing that such nongeneric behavior also appears in a standard reaction-diffusion model with nonconserved dynamics, namely, the FitzHugh--Nagumo model.

+All the bifurcation diagrams shown below are obtained using numerical continuation \cite{EGUW2019springer} employing the \texttt{Matlab} package \texttt{pde2path} \cite{UeWR2014nmma}.
+As a solution measure we always use the L$_2$ norm

+where the $u_i$ correspond to the order parameter fields of the model, the $\bar u_i$ are their mean values and $L$ is the domain size.
+Furthermore, we consistently use markers and line styles to indicate different bifurcations and states as listed in Table~\ref{tab:instab}.
+In particular, drift bifurcations are indicated by triangle symbols, empty ones for generic drift-pitchfork bifurcations and filled ones for nongeneric drift-transcritical bifurcations.
+The resulting branches of stationary drifting states are indicated by brown dashed dotted lines if unstable.
+Stable states, whether steady (resting) or not, are always indicated by solid lines.
+We use line colors to distinguish between different branches of steady states.